rafi-d-z/intro/README.md

 ### Welcome to my GitHub! 👋

-Here you'll find all my previous projects that I have worked on/currently working on.
+Here you'll find all my projects that I have worked on/currently working on.
 Most of my project experience is in building full stack applications.
 However I am always exploring different fields and applications of computer programming, such as machine learning and game development.

 ### Why am I here? 🤷‍♂️